CareCloud, Inc. New Standards Disclosure

 In October 2023, the FASB issued ASU 2023-06, Disclosure Improvements: Codification Amendments in Response to the SEC’s Disclosure Update and Simplification Initiative.
 This update amends the disclosure or presentation requirements related to various subtopics in the FASB Accounting Standards Codification.
 The new guidance is intended to align U.S. GAAP requirements with those of the SEC and to facilitate the application of U.S. GAAP for all entities.
 The effective date for each amendment will be the date on which the SEC’s removal of that related disclosure requirement from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
 If by June 30, 2027 the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the associated amendment will be removed from the Codification and will not become effective.

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Disclosures.
 The amendments in this update improve segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 The amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-The impact was only to the financial statement disclosures and has been adopted by the Company.
+The impact is only to the financial statement disclosures and has been adopted by the Company.

 In November 2024, the FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40).
 This update contains amendments that require disclosure, in the notes to financial statements, of specified information about certain costs and expenses.
 The amendments in this update are effective for public business entities for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 The expected impact would only be to the financial statement disclosures.